mutable-org/mutable/doc/setup-gn.md

 # Install Standalone Google `gn` Build Configuration Tool

+🚨🚨🚨 **DEPRECATED** 🚨🚨🚨

+We now ship Google `gn` as part of depot_tools with CMake during the configure step.
+No manual setup is required.

+---

 `gn` -- short for *generate Ninja* -- is Google's take on CMake.

 ## Build from Source